TITLE 77: PUBLIC HEALTH

 iii) Fill shall not be placed on original soil with a slope greater than 10%.

-iv) The fill shall be placed at the site so that a minimum of compaction occurs and the fill shall be allowed to settle undisturbed for a period of at least 12 months.
+iv) The fill shall be placed at the site so that a minimum of compaction occurs, and the fill shall be allowed to settle undisturbed for a period of at least 12 months.
 Soils in Design Group II, when used for fill, shall not be required to settle for a period of at least 12 months.

-10) Site Preparation for use of fill soil.
+10) Site Preparation for Use of Fill Soil

 A) Excess vegetation shall be cut and removed.
 The site shall be plowed with a mold board plow 7 to 8 inches deep with the plowing done perpendicular to the slope.
 It shall not be done with the furrow running up and down the slope.
 Chisel plowing may be used in place of mold board.
 Roto-tilling is prohibited.

-B) Once the site is plowed, all traffic must be kept off the site.
+B) Once the site is plowed, all traffic shall be kept off the site.
 The fill material can be deposited on the top with a backhoe or pushed on from the side, preferably the upslope side, using a track type tractor, keeping 6 inches of fill beneath the tracks.
 At no time shall ruts be made in the plowed area.
 The fill shall be placed immediately after site preparation to avoid the possibility of precipitation falling on the plowed area.

 C) Traffic on the downslope side of the fill area shall be minimal to reduce compaction.
 All work shall be performed from the ends and upslope side.
 Compaction of the natural soil downslope will reduce the lateral movement of the effluent.

-b) Gravel Seepage Field Requirements.
+b) Gravel Seepage Field Requirements

 1) Bedding Material.
 The bedding material shall be clean gravel or clean stone that is free of mud, silt, or clay, with particle size ranging from ¾ inch minimum to 4 inches maximum.
 The bedding material shall extend the full width of the trench and to a depth of at least 6 inches below the bottom of the distribution line.
 The bedding material shall extend at least 2 inches above the top of the distribution line.

 2) Distribution Lines.
 Distribution lines shall be constructed of materials as approved in Section 905.20(f).
 The lines shall be perforated or open-joint tile.
 Where open joint tile is used, the tile sections shall be spaced not less than ¼ inch or more than ½ inch apart.
-Perforated piping with the exception of 8 inch or 10 inch gravelless seepage beds shall have ½ to ¾ inch diameter openings on 3 to 5 inch centers with a minimum of 2 rows.
+Perforated piping with the exception of 8-inch or 10-inch gravelless seepage beds shall have ½- to ¾- inch diameter openings on 3- to 5-inch centers with a minimum of 2 rows.
 The openings in the pipe shall be placed downward.

 3) Separation Material.
 Bedding materials shall be covered by straw, newspaper, untreated building paper, geotextile fabric or other permeable or biodegradable material to support the backfill as the laying of the distribution line proceeds.
 Tar paper, plastic, or other impervious material shall not be used between the bedding material and the earth backfill.